conjure-cp/conjure-oxide/docs/src/documentation/diagnostics_api.md

 # Diagnostics API for LSP Server

 ## Overview
 The Diagnostics API provides tree-sitter and parser–based diagnostics for Essence source files (for error underlining, syntax highlighting, and hover info).
 It also exposes general LSP-compatible data structures for consumption by editors and tools.
-Currently, the main functionality of the Diagnostics API is to parse Essence source code and report syntactic errors found by walking the CST (using tree-sitter) and report syntactic errors by attempting a semantic parse and reporting parser errors.
+Currently, the main functionality of the Diagnostics API is to parse Essence source code and report syntactic errors found by walking the CST (using tree-sitter) and report semantic errors by attempting a semantic parse and reporting parser errors.
 It serialises diagnostics exposing a `get_diagnostics()` function, which returns both semantic and syntactic errors as a `Vec` of `Diagnostic`s.

 ## Structure
 ```bash